foospidy/DbDat/README.md

 For sql checks the do_check method signature must be: `do_check(self, *results)`

-*Typical sql check*
+_Typical sql check_

 https://github.com/foospidy/DbDat/blob/master/plugins/mysql/check_user_empty_password.py

-*sql check where SQL variable is set on init* - in this example we need the `appuser` variable from the calling parent class.
+_sql check where SQL variable is set on init_

+In this example we need the `appuser` variable from the calling parent class.
 The appuser needs to be dynamically added to the sql statement, so the `self.SQL` varaible is being set in the `__init__` method.

 https://github.com/foospidy/DbDat/blob/master/plugins/mysql/check_privilege_user_grants.py